Guðlaugur Kristinn Óttarsson: Solo career

 With a free style and influences from Frank Zappa and Duke Ellington he performed on national TV and radio stations accompanied by other musicians or just solo concerts.
 In 2002 he released an album called Alone with Guitar that contained arrangements to five pieces of Bach.
 It was followed by another CD containing tracks from the Elgar Sisters and some of his live performances.

 On 23 October 2004 he was asked to compose a song to be performed by the belfry of Hallgrímskirkja (the Icelandic cathedral).
 The song was performed by the church organist during the Iceland Airwaves festival.

 On 9 December 2005 he released Dense Time, his first solo album.
 It is a review of his music work, including new songs and featuring Icelandic musicians including Björk, Megas, Agnar Wilhelm Agnarsson, Ragnhildur Gísladóttir, Guðmundur Jónsson (an operatic singer and Guðlaugur's stepfather), Guðmunsson, and others.
 It was produced by Guðlaugur with Arni Guðjónsson (leader of the band Leaves), and guitarist Guðmundur Pétursson.

-In mid-October, he broke his left arm in an accident and several shows had to be canceled.
-On December 16, Pronil Holdings is (a company in charge of his music royalties and scientific patents) was officially registered.

-Dense Time was reissued by Bad Taste in late 2017.

 Personal life

-Guðlaugur Kristinn Óttarsson has two daughters: Ellen Svava Guðlaugsdóttir (1973) and Hera Þöll Guðlaugsdóttir (1981).
+Besides his musical work, Guðlaugur Kristinn Óttarsson has been highly involved in his family company "Gull og Silfursmiðjan Erna" from early age, and at 15 years old he was sent to Denmark to learn the technique of "Lost Wax" to implement in the company.

+Beside his work in precious metals, at an early age he started to work on hydroelectric power plants and was a student of electrical engineering under his master Sigfús Vigfússon, so he enrolled in the University of Iceland to study polytechnical engineering and mathematical physics and for the last 27 years has solely worked as a technical teacher and innovator and has written over 40 papers published in international depositaries such as IEEE and Research Gate.